omundy/learn-git-milestones/README.md

 ## Basic Git Workflows

-- You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in Atom
-- Using four different interfaces will give you practice and help you understand Git better
-- You've already forked and made a commit on Github.com so let's move to Github Desktop:
+You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in Atom.
+Using four different interfaces will give you practice and help you understand Git better.
+You've already forked and made a commit on Github.com so let's move to Github Desktop ...

 ### In Github Desktop

-- You should be able to clone a repo to your computer, edit files, commit, and confirm changes on Github.com
+You should be able to ...

-- [ ] In Github Desktop, clone the fork of the repo (created above): File > Clone Repository > Github.com and select it only...
+- [ ] In Github Desktop, clone the fork (you made above) of this repository [learn-git-milestones](https://github.com/omundy/learn-git-milestones): File > Clone Repository > Github.com and select it ...
-- [ ] Local Path: Choose and add a new folder on your computer for this class called `critical-web-design`
+  - [ ] ...
+Local Path: Click "Choose" and add a new folder on your computer.
+This will be the base folder for your work in this class: `critical-web-design`
+  - [ ] ...
+Click "Clone" to make a local copy
 - [ ] Open the repo in Atom: Repository > Open in Atom
 - [ ] In Atom, edit this README file and add your *second* favorite emoji here: **??**
 - [ ] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab